City of Davis, CA

 Sharps

-During HHW drop-off events, home generated sharps in approved sharps collection containers are accepted for free and safe disposal.
+- Yolo County Household Hazardous Waste (HHW) Drop-off Days.
+During HHW drop-off days, home generated sharps in approved sharps collection containers are accepted for free and safe disposal.
 Place sharps waste in a red sharps container or a rigid plastic container, such as bleach or detergent bottles.
 The lid of the container should be tightly closed and taped shut with “Sharps Waste” written on the outside of the container.

 CalRecycle sharps brochure